The purpose of a product page is two-fold:

 Using keywords sparingly throughout the product description will improve the page’s rank in search results, and increase traffic to the page.
 Use branded keywords (i.e. company name, product range, and model) in addition to broader keywords such as those relating to its type and use-case.

-The meta description appears as a snippet of information in search results (e.g. Google, Bing) under the page title, and provides a snapshot of the page’s contents.
-A concise, accurate meta description is crucial in order for the target audience to quickly gauge the page’s relevance, and click through to the page.
+The description section (not to be confused with the body text section, which is your product's description that will appear on the Productspec website) appears as a snippet of information in search results (e.g. Google, Bing) under the page title, and provides a snapshot of the page’s contents.
+A concise, accurate description is crucial in order for the target audience to quickly gauge the page’s relevance, and click through to the page.

-A default meta description will appear unless you replace the default text with your own description.
+A default description will appear unless you replace the default text with your own description.

 If you’re composing your own description, the optimal length is a maximum 140 characters.
 Although not critical, longer descriptions may appear cut-off in results, and impair the ability of your audience to quickly gauge the page’s relevance.